raspberrypilearning/getting-started-with-the-pico/en/step_5.md

 ``` python
 print("Hello")
 ```
-Tap Enter and you will see the output:
+Tap the Enter key and you will see the output:

 ![Print Hello output](images/print-hello-output.png)